 Radiant Media Player has always been an HTML5-first web media player.
 When we started development of Radiant Media Player in late 2014 it made sense to add an advanced Flash fallback providing a unified API between HTML5 & Flash.
 As Flash becomes widely deprecated in the industry we will progressively phase out Flash of our player.
 This is a good thing - do not be afraid.

 On an advertisement point of view on January 4, 2017 Google announced the end of Flash support in the IMA SDK by June 1, 2017.
 They leave this note:

 Over the past few months we have seen a significant drop in Flash usage by Radiant Media Player customers.
 In Q4 2016 Flash only represented 10% of the traffic we saw through our player - we expect this to rapidly fall under 5% within the first six months of 2017.
 Flash-based ads are generating less and less revenue as modern browsers actively block Flash and opting out of them seems to now be the right choice.

 Following Google leads Radiant Media Player 4 will gradually stop supporting Flash with the below schedule:

 With the release of Radiant Media Player 4 we have compiled a lightweight and robust Flash fallback to best fit Flash end-of-life cycle.
 This is mainly provided to support HLS streaming with legacy Desktop browsers like Internet Explorer 11 on Windows 7 and versions of Firefox before 42 (those browsers do not support Media Source Extensions or native HLS streaming so HLS to Flash is the only option left).

 All other player methods and events are not available with Radiant Media Player 4 Flash fallback.
 Refer to our player API documentation for details about the above API methods/events.

 Only one skin is provided for Radiant Media Player 4 Flash fallback.
 It cannot be customised.

-Refer to our main documentation for details about the above settings.
+Refer to our general player settings docs for details about the above settings.